 • Natural Language Processing and deep learning basics

-• The Transformer architecture
+• The attention mechanism and transformer architecture

 Lab sessions in pytorch complements the course.